BEHAVIOUR CONDUCT POLICY

 Skaters going backward without looking are being careless

-No standing around in groups on the ice - you are a hazard
+No standing around in groups on the ice, as this is a hazard

 Proper athletic/skating attire must be worn on the ice, with hair tied back off of your face.
 Bobby pins must be securely fastened (crossed) in hair when on the ice

-Temper tantrums (ie. stamping on the ice or kicking the boards/ice) will not be tolerated and force skaters temporary removal from the ice
+Temper tantrums (ie.: stamping/kicking the ice or the boards) will not be tolerated, and skaters disrespecting this rule will face temporary removal from the ice

-No profanity on or off the ice or when you are at the rink
+No profanity on or off the ice, or within the rink building

-No electronic equipment, gum, food, beverages on/at ice side (other than water)
+No electronic equipment, gum, food, beverages on/at rink side (other than water)